 Alcoholic beverages are one of the ways in which we relax and spend time with others, whether it’s for a birthday celebration, or a public holiday, or something else entirely.
 Business executives enjoy a whiskey after making a deal.
 A young couple in love sits on the terrace, drinking red wine and talking about the future.
 A group of old friends share a round of beers during a reunion.
 Sounds nice, right?
 Naturally, selling alcohol is a lucrative business.
 In 2017, the revenue brought by alcoholic beverages in the U.S. totaled approximately $71.69 billion.
 Are you thirsty?
 Below, we explore the challenges you may face, as well as the opportunities you have to become a leader in the alcohol market.
+So, let’s discover how to start a liquor business together!

 The Global Market for Alcoholic Beverages